Tree-based Learning for High-Fidelity Prediction of Chaos: Acknowledgments

 We would like to acknowledge Research Computing at the Rochester Institute of Technology for supplying computational resources during the course of this work \cite{https://doi.org/10.34788/0s3g-qd15}.
 The research of E.B. is supported by the ONR, ARO, DARPA RSDN and the NIH and NSF CRCNS.
+N.M. is supported by the National Science Foundation (NSF), Award Number: 2434716.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF.